Skip to main content

 • High risk: Immediate remediation via MDM policy or direct intervention

-• Malicious: Incident response, credential rotation, forensic analysis
+• Risky: Incident response, credential rotation, forensic analysis

 Supported Clients